 - 3D model resolution : 0.1 mm to 50 cm

 - Covered area : a few square centimeter to several square kilometers

 - Number of vertices : 50.000 to several millions

-- Absolute dimensional accuracy : depends on resolution
+- Absolute dimensional accuracy : depending on resolution

 Steps of a 3D photo reconstruction